timsong-cpp/papers/3613_horses/horses.md

 Once we realize that range adaptors are lazy algorithms, the problem with such examples becomes obvious: they are equivalent to mutating a container while iterating over it.
 That's generally a bad idea when the algorithm is eager.
 It's not made less bad just because the algorithm is lazy.

-Formally, such mutations are forbidden by the requirement that `ranges::begin` must be equality-preserving, non-modifying[^1], and stable when applied to forward (or stronger) ranges -- as long as the `filter_view` exists, messing with the underlying container is a violation of the semantic requirements on `range`, caching or not.
-But why let that stop the paper?
+Formally, such mutations are forbidden by the requirement that `ranges::begin` must be equality-preserving, non-modifying[^2], and stable when applied to forward (or stronger) ranges -- as long as the `filter_view` exists, messing with the underlying container is a violation of the semantic requirements on `range`, caching or not.
+And it's not like these requirements are invented for no reason -- they are critical to the ability to reason about generic code.[^3] But why let that stop the paper?

-[^1]: Incidentally, [@P3329R0] also totally misunderstands what "non-modifying" means in this context (and even does so in [red text]{.red} as if it's a gotcha of some sort).
+[^2]: Incidentally, [@P3329R0] also totally misunderstands what "non-modifying" means in this context (and even does so in [red text]{.red} as if it's a gotcha of some sort).
 It means the call expression does not "modify" its inputs, as that term is defined in [concepts.equality]{.sref}.
 But there's no rule that you have to understand what is being changed before proposing changes.
+[^3]: What does it even _mean_ to, for example, "find the first occurrence of the needle in the haystack" if the needle (or the haystack) can spontaneously mutate whenever the algorithm looks at it?

 # `const`-iteration and deep `const`